 However, legal homeownership can be a bit of a gray area when paying for a seller-financed property.
 While you receive an equitable title, your seller retains the legal title of the property until you pay off the loan, which can cause problems.
 Additionally, your seller may charge you higher interest rates and the terms of your contract may be vague.

 The Bottom Line

 If you’d like to build a home, be sure to weigh the benefits and drawbacks of a land loan to see if it’s right for you.
-While the thought of building your dream home sounds perfect, it’s important to be aware of the realities that come with taking out a land loan.
-Luckily, if you’re not interested in obtaining a land loan, there are other options for you.
-Although Rocket Mortgage® does not offer land loans, you can learn more about various loan types for all of your needs in the Rocket Mortgage® Learning Center.
+While the thought of building your dream home may sound perfect, there are other options available.

 Home Buying - 3-minute read

 Miranda Crace - November 11, 2023

 What is real property?
 It’s the land and structures attached to it that would factor into the property value.
 Learn more about what is considered real property.